pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - Unlimited cell size
 - Around 20 or more memory cells
 - Support for negative cell offsets
-- Outputs cell values as numbers (if you want a readable output).
+- Outputs cell values as numeric values (if you want a readable output).

 The provided `interpret.py` interpreter satisfies these requirements.